The Central African Republic crisis, explained

 Since 2013, Concern has responded to this crisis, both locally in Syria, and with refugee communities in Türkiye and Lebanon.
 In 2019, we also began operating in Iraq.

 Concern’s response to the world’s displacement crisis is in keeping with the Comprehensive Refugee Response Framework, approved by all 193 Member States of the United Nations in September, 2016.

 The CRRF gives a set of guidelines for approaching the predictable aspects of these crises.
 This includes:

-Last year, Concern responded to 78 emergencies in 23 countries, reaching 17.9 million people with urgent necessities such as shelter, healthcare, and food as well as longer-term livelihoods trainings that benefit both displaced and host communities.
+Last year alone, Concern responded to 66 emergencies in 23 countries, reaching 17.8 million people with urgent necessities such as shelter, psychosocial support, healthcare, and food as well as longer-term livelihoods trainings that benefit both displaced and host communities.

 *All numbers are via the UNHCR’s Refugee Statistics Portal and include refugees under UNHCR mandate.
 For the purposes of this article, we do not include Venezuelans displaced abroad or Palestinians under UNRWA mandate.